 - Temporary total disability benefits: Those who are hurt on the job may qualify for these benefits if they remain disabled for more than seven days.
 Temporary total disability can pay up to 70 percent of your average weekly wages.

 - Permanent partial disability benefits: These benefits are based on the percentage of your disability, both scheduled or nonscheduled.
 A scheduled loss involves a disability in: ears, feet, fingers, eyes, hand, arms, toes, legs or teeth.
 An unscheduled loss refers to other anatomical systems, such as your back or heart and other parts not included in the scheduled list.

-- Permanent total disability benefits: workers in Somerset may be eligible for permanent total disability benefits if the injuries prevent them from returning to any type of gainful employment.
+- Permanent total disability benefits: Workers in New Jersey may be eligible for permanent total disability benefits if the injuries prevent them from returning to any type of gainful employment.